 Font Awesome’s powerful search makes it simple to find the right icon for your project.
 You can filter your search by Free or Pro, icon style, icon type, and more.

 Font Awesome icons can be used in two ways.
 First, there are icon fonts, which use symbols instead of the letters and numbers of regular fonts.
 Font Awesome also provides SVG icons, which are best for accessibility because it’s easier to add the accessible code that screen readers need to SVGs as opposed to icon fonts.

 Some advantages of using Font Awesome are the wide range of icons available, many of which have variants.
 You can resize icons without losing sharpness, make them any color, and rotate, animate, or flip them.

 If you can’t find the icons you need in Font Awesome or anywhere else, creating your own may be the best solution — let’s look at what this process entails next.

-Accessible icons are vital to help your disabled visitors understand your website.
+Incorporating accessibility into your icons is vital for helping your visitors understand your website.
 They should be easy to see, big enough to interact with, and be able to be understood either in their own right or with accompanying text.
 For the chance of better engagement, it’s worth taking the extra time to get it right.

 Editor's note: This post was originally published in April 2020 and has been updated for comprehensiveness.